NickMcConnell/AngbandPlus/lib/edit/readme.txt

 # Here you will find ego monster types like 'Spectral','Skeleton','Archer' etc.

 # File: s_info.txt
-# This file is used to initialize the "skills" information for the PernAngband game.
+# This file is used to initialize the "skills" information for the ToME game.
 # Here you will find player & monster skills, 8you can use their IDs in other files(?),
 # You will find skills like 'Bearform-combat' , 'Necromancy' , 'Spell-power' etc.